gushie/scouts_esp32c3/SIMPLE_ESP.md

 Clear → show → delay → return.

 ### `display_lines(lines, highlight=None)`
-5-line menu with optional highlight cursor.
+Display up to 5 lines with optional highlight cursor.

+### `menu(lines, btn)`
+Display a menu, user can change with click, select with double-click.
+Returns the index of the selected item
 ---

 ## ASCII Art Renderer